 Benchmark also looks like a great email marketing service for bloggers.

-The pricing is a bit too much, with various things needing separate and extra payment.
 After all is said and done, Benchmark does have a poorer delivery rate than its contemporaries.
 For smaller businesses, there are certainly better options than to go for Benchmark.

 For larger agencies, Benchmark is a good option with its customized plans and extensive set of features.